NeutrinoCodes/Neutrino/README.md

 where the corresponding software, according to the software requirements for Linux in this guide, has been already installed.

+**IMPORTANT NOTE**: GMSH is used in Neutrino as an API library.
+It can work in two modes: its sources can be used together with Neutrino's during the compilation of the latter one or as and external library.
+Under a Windows purely native environment there is a limitation (see https://gitlab.onelab.info/gmsh/gmsh/-/issues/894) and because of this it can used only as an external DLL.
+When using a library this way, the manufacturer of it provides three things: a `.dll` executable, a `.h` header file and a `.lib` file.
+The `.h` header file should be compatible on the target computer with the symbols of the functions of the `.dll` described in the `.lib`: this is not always the case if the DLL has been compiled by a C/C++ compiler which is different than the one the end user of the library has got on the target computer.
+Carefully reading all README files present in the GMSH's *Download the Software Development Kit (SDK) for Windows 64-bit* distribution it turned out that the only way to use the GMSH API library **on Windows** is by **installing the GMSH SDK** and by following this procedure coming from the following note of installation of an example application built around the GMHS's API:

+If your C++ compiler does not have a compatible ABI and if there are no compatibility flags available, you can rename `gmsh.h_cwrap' as `gmsh.h': this implementation redefines the C++ API in terms of the C API.
+Using this header will lead to (slightly) reduced performance compared to using the native Gmsh C++ API from the original `gmsh.h' header, as it entails additional data copies between this C++ wrapper, the C API and the native C++ code.
+For example, the Windows SDK is currently compiled using the GNU Compiler Collection (GCC).
+To compile a C++ example with Microsoft Visual Studio 2017 in the Visual Studio shell and run it, you would do:

+`C:\gmsh-git-Windows64-sdk> ren include\gmsh.h_cwrap gmsh.h`\
+`C:\gmsh-git-Windows64-sdk> cl /Iinclude share\doc\gmsh\tutorial\c++\t1.cpp lib\gmsh.lib`\
+`C:\gmsh-git-Windows64-sdk> cd lib`\
+`C:\gmsh-git-Windows64-sdk\lib> ..\t1.exe`

+Therefore the same rationale has to be adopted for Neutrino as well:
+- after the installation of GMSH, the `gmsh.h_cwrap` file has to be renamed as `gmsh.h` (hence substituting it).
+- the gmsh DLL file provided by the SDK should be then copied in all locations where every application later build with Neutrino is present, or moved to `C:\Windows\System32` and registered following this procedure: https://answers.microsoft.com/en-us/windows/forum/all/how-do-i-register-dll-files-in-a-windows-10-64-bit/27429279-61ff-463b-bb77-3f30be2954ba as a 64-bit DLL for Windows 64-bit (notice that the 64-bit DLLs stay in `C:\Windows\System32` while the 32-bit ones stay in `C:\Windows\SysWoW64`).

+This should make the GMSH's API working on Windows 10.

+Continuing with the installation of Neutrino:

 1. From the command shell (either VScode's or system's), navigate into *NeutrinoCodes* and create a `libnu` directory using the command:\
 `mkdir libnu`\
 \